 66. Finance brokers having no accounts to audit

-A finance broker who, in the course of his business, has in any year neither received nor held any money for or on behalf of any other person shall be deemed to have complied with this Division if within the period of 3 months after the end of that year he makes a statutory declaration to that effect and delivers it to the Commissioner.
+A finance broker who, in the course of his business, has in any year for which an audit of trust accounts under this Division would otherwise be required neither received nor held any money for or on behalf of any other person shall be deemed to have complied with this Division if within the period of 3 months after the end of that year he makes a statutory declaration to that effect and delivers it to the Commissioner.

 [Section 66 amended by No. 53 of 2004 s.
-50.]
+50; No. 14 of 2010 s.
+66.]

 67. Accounts of firm or body corporate or finance broker with branch office